-More than 300 institutions nationwide have since participated in this survey, administered once a year, to capture faculty satisfaction with a range of aspects related to teaching, service and research, tenure and promotion, departmental engagement and collegiality, and other aspects of the academic workplace.
+More than 300 institutions nationwide participate in this survey, administered once a year, to capture faculty satisfaction with a range of aspects related to teaching, service and research, tenure and promotion, departmental engagement and collegiality, and other aspects of the academic workplace.

 The University at Buffalo has engaged with COACHE to administer this survey in its respective iterations during the years 2006, 2010, 2012 and, most recently, 2017.
 In 2022, University at Buffalo is once more utilizing COACHE and faculty response to continue improving satisfaction here at UB.

-The results of past COACHE surveys inform decisions and policy in support of faculty across all departments.
-Past surveys have contributed to the development of improved policies and programs that directly benefit faculty.
-The 2022 COACHE survey will help UB assess the effectiveness of these and other initiatives so that we better understand what we do well and identifiy areas where we can enhance policies and programs to make UB an even better place to work.
+The results of past COACHE surveys informed decisions and policy in support of faculty across all departments.
+Past surveys contributed to the development of improved policies and programs that directly benefited faculty.
+The results of the 2022 COACHE survey will help UB assess the effectiveness of these and other initiatives so that we better understand what we do well and identifiy areas where we can enhance policies and programs to make UB an even better place to work.

 The resulting data from theses surveys are shared with faculty in various forms, including faculty meetings, town halls, workshops and retreats.